DirectEd-Development/directed-smart-contract/plan.md

 Think about who is paying the fees!
 (Isn't this covered by the tokens?)

 Do we need to force/ask all donors to donate with inline-datum?
 Otherwise we can't access the datum?
 Or maybe it doesn't matter when we don't use datum in the script?

+Make the script faster?
+Use a different compiler like Plutarch/Plutonomicon/...?